 It’s election time!

-Elections are an exciting time of year – it’s when you are able to decide who will represent you in different student officer positions at Cranfield campus.
+Elections are an exciting time of year – it’s when you are able to decide who will represent you as Interim CSA President.

-During the elections candidates will be asking for your vote to help them become your elected representative.
+During the election candidates will be asking for your vote to help them become your elected representative.

-The candidates standing for election as student officers are as follows.
+The candidates standing for election as Interim CSA President are as follows.
 Click on a candidate’s name to see their manifesto.

 VOTING INFORMATION

-Voting will be online via a link emailed to your Cranfield email address on 30th October.
-Voting will be live until 23.59 Thursday 31st October.
-The subject title of the email will be ‘CSA Elections – Your Online Voting Link’.
+Voting will be online via a link emailed to your Cranfield email address at 16.00 on 30th April.
+Voting will be live until 14.00 Friday 2nd May.
+The subject title of the email will be ‘CSA Elections 2025 – Your Online Voting Link’.
 This email contains your unique link to the voting area so it’s important to look out for it.

 Read the instructions carefully and then make your votes.
 Remember, you can only record your vote once (once it is submitted then it is complete) so it is important you take the time to read the candidate manifestos beforehand to decide who you will vote for.
 Once you start voting, you must complete the process as you will not be allowed to start again once you have left the voting area.

-As in all CSA elections, each position will have the option of voting for Re-Open Nominations as an alternative option.
+As in all CSA elections, there will be the option of voting for Re-Open Nominations as an alternative option.

 This election is run by the Single Transferable Vote (STV) method.

-The count will take place on Friday 1st November and the results will be announced on the intranet and mycsa.org.uk website.
+The count will take place on Friday 2nd May and the results will be announced on the mycsa.org.uk website.

 What to expect during election season: